-The usual costs and fees payable to underwriters and advisors in connection with an IPO in Luxembourg are largely comparable with those in most other central European jurisdictions.
+The usual costs and fees payable to underwriters and advisers in connection with an IPO in Luxembourg are largely comparable with those in most other central European jurisdictions.
 As most Luxembourg IPOs are taking place at an international level, the underwriting fees incurred in relation to Luxembourg are generally viewed as being encompassed within the total fees.

-The fees due to the CSSF for a Prospectus Directive-compliant prospectus approval (ie, the first regime as set out in question 6) are set out in the Grand Ducal Regulation of 21 December 2017 relating to the fees to be levied by the CSSF.
-In the case of equity securities the fees amount to 0.05 per cent of the value in euros of the total amount offered to the public or of the total amount for which admission to trading on a regulated market is requested.
+The fees due to the CSSF for a Prospectus Regulation-compliant prospectus approval (ie, the first regime) are set out in the Grand Ducal Regulation of 26 October 2019 relating to the fees to be levied by the CSSF.
+In the case of equity securities, the fees amount to 0.05 per cent of the value in euros of the total amount offered to the public or of the total amount for which admission to trading on a regulated market is requested.
 This percentage must be applied on the higher of the two amounts indicated above, with a minimum fee of €15,000 and a maximum fee of €100,000.

-For a simplified prospectus not subject to the requirements of the Prospectus Directive (ie, a prospectus drawn up in accordance with the second regime as set out in question 6), a ε 2,500 fee will be payable to the CSSF.
+For an alleviated prospectus not subject to the requirements of the Prospectus Regulation (ie, a prospectus drawn up in accordance with the second regime), a \pounds 2,500 fee will be payable to the CSSF.

-For a prospectus drawn up in connection with the admission of shares on the Euro MTF market (ie, the third regime as set out in question 6), not subject to the requirements of the Prospectus Directive, a €2,500 fee is payable to the LuxSE.
+For a prospectus drawn up in connection with the admission of shares on the Euro MTF market (ie, the third regime), not subject to the requirements of the Prospectus Regulation, a \pounds 2,500 fee is payable to the LuxSE.

 In addition to the prospectus approval fees set out above, listing fees are payable.
 The listing fees charged by the LuxSE vary in accordance with whether the request is submitted by an established or by a recently incorporated issuer.
 The latter is defined by the LuxSE as a company that has not published or registered annual accounts for the three preceding financial years.

-For established companies, the listing fee amounts to $\[Epsilon 2,500\]$ (and $\[Epsilon 1,250\]$ for subsequent listings) and the annual maintenance fee amounts to $\[Epsilon 2,500\]$, including the year of the admission (and $\[Epsilon 1,875\]$ for subsequent listings).
-For recently incorporated companies, the listing fee amounts to $\[Epsilon 5,000\]$, including the year of the admission (and $\[Epsilon 1,250\]$ for subsequent listings).
-As long as the issuer remains a 'recently incorporated company' the annual maintenance fee amounts to $\[Epsilon 5,000\]$ ($\[Epsilon 3,750\]$ for subsequent listings).
+For established companies, the listing fee amounts to €2,500 (and €1,250 for subsequent listings) and the annual maintenance fee amounts to €2,500, including the year of the admission (and €1,875 for subsequent listings).
+For recently incorporated companies, the listing fee amounts to €5,000, including the year of the admission (and €1,250 for subsequent listings).
+As long as the issuer remains a 'recently incorporated company', the annual maintenance fee amounts to €5,000 (€3,750 for subsequent listings).